VenkatRamaraju/polyglot/README.md

 # Polyglot

-Polyglot is a high-performance multilingual tokenizer that efficiently compresses text from 10 diverse languages using the Byte-Pair Encoding (BPE) algorithm.
+Polyglot is a high-performance multilingual tokenizer, built entirely from scratch in Go, that efficiently compresses text from 10 diverse languages using the Byte-Pair Encoding (BPE) algorithm.
 The system supports English, Hebrew, Bengali, Vietnamese, Korean, Arabic, Russian, Thai, Chinese, and Japanese.

 ## Performance Metrics